 Whether residential, respite, dementia or palliative, the most suitable Aged Care Home is not always easy to understand, and individual needs can change quickly.

 Residential Aged Care

-There are two types of aged care services provided in residential aged care facilities – residential and respite.
+There are two types of Aged Care services provided in Residential Aged Care Homes – residential and respite.
 While residential care is ongoing and permanent, respite is designed to be literally that – a short-term break for older people and their carers.
 Respite care might be an option for a loved one if there is a disruption in their usual Care at Home, or perhaps they need to recover from a hospital admission.
 Respite care can sometimes be a stepping stone to more permanent care.

-This is usually in the same facility as residential care but short term, rather than on a permanent basis.
-Respite care is an option when home care is disrupted, if the carer needs a break, or for recovery after a hospital admission.
+This is usually in the same location as residential care but short term, rather than on a permanent basis.
+Respite care is an option when Home Care is disrupted, if the carer needs a break, or for recovery after a hospital admission.
 Respite care can sometimes be a stepping stone to more permanent care.

 Challenging decisions about care are never more so when it involves an illness from which your loved one is not expected to recover.
 Palliative or ‘end of life’ care is a special form of round-the-clock care administered by those specially trained in the sensitive time that is dignified end-of-life.
 At a time of intense physical, psychological, social and spiritual need, a good palliative facility will support and uplift at this most challenging moment.